jitendrakyadav/pgmsolutions/readme.txt

 		i.
 For autoloading, while specifying namespace for a class in a php file, always include all parent directories name with separator('\'). ii.
 Directories name used in namespace are case-sensitive, means, use exactlly same directory name while specifying namespace for a class in a php file. iii.
 Why this "class not found" fatal error outputted here:
-			A. Look carefully in composer.json in "autoload" object under section "psr-4", here instruction given for control to look for namespace App\Controllers into app/controllers directory.
+			A. Look carefully in composer.json in "autoload" object under section "psr-4", here instruction given to look for namespace App\Controllers into app/controllers directory.
 			B. See, here "Controllers" in namespace is not same as directory name "controllers" but still control does not create any problem in index.php while creating object for class App\Controllers\Ctl.
 It is because, it's clearly mentioned in vendor/composer/autoload_psr4.php as obove that always use "app/controllers" directory for namespace "App\Controllers".
 			C. Actually when "composer dump-autoload" runs then composer copy this "psr-4" section instruction from composer.json and put the same in vendor/composer/autoload_psr4.php and control always looks into vendor/composer/autoload_psr4.php file for any namespace instruction, not in composer.json while executing index.php.
 			D. But while creating object for App\Controllers\Controllerstwo\Ctltwo & App\Controllers\Controllerstwo\Ctlthree in index.php: Actually control looks into vendor/composer/autoload_psr4.php for namespace instruction & finds only for "App\Controllers" to map to "app/controllers", now for namespace App\Controllers\Controllerstwo\Ctltwo control expect a directory app/controllers/Controllerstwo with filename Ctltwo.php inside it but actually there is directory "controllerstwo" instead of "Controllerstwo".
 This is the reason for fatal error.